strawlab/ros-freeze/README.rst

 Running the pure python ROS
 ---------------------------

-1. install the egg file (in a virtual env for example)
+1. install the frozen ROS package generated egg (in a virtual env for example)
 2. roscore is not implemented fully (logging is not supported), but you can run roscore manually::